History of the Jews in Amsterdam: Conversos and Portuguese Jews

-From 1497, others remained in the Iberian peninsula, practising Judaism secretly in their homes.
-The newly independent Dutch provinces provided an ideal opportunity for these crypto-Jews to re-establish themselves and practise their religion openly, and they migrated, most notably to Amsterdam.
 Collectively, they brought economic growth and influence to the city as they established an international trading hub in Amsterdam during the 17th century, the so-called Dutch Golden Age.
 Perhaps the most notable example of Sephardic Jews in Amsterdam are the Curiel family, namely Jeromino Nunes da Costa (alias Moses Curiel), son of Jacob Curiel.
 Curiel was the single largest financial contributor to the building of the Portuguese Synagogue in Amsterdam.

 In 1593, Marrano Jews arrived in Amsterdam after having been refused admission to Middelburg and Haarlem.
-These Jews of Converso descent were important merchants, and persons of great ability.
-Their expertise, it can be stated, contributed materially to the prosperity of the Netherlands.
-They became strenuous supporters of the contender House of Orange, and were in return protected by the Stadholder.
+These Converso were important merchants, and men of great ability.
+Their expertise contributed materially to the prosperity of the Netherlands.
+They became strenuous supporters of the contender House of Orange and were in return protected by the Stadholder.
 At this time, commerce in Holland was increasing; a period of development had arrived, particularly for Amsterdam, to which Jews had carried their goods and from which they maintained their relations with foreign lands.
 Quite new for the Netherlands, they also held connections with the Levant, Morocco and the Caribbean Antilles.

-The formal independence from Spain of the Republic of the Seven United Provinces (1581), theoretically opened the door to public practice of Judaism.
-Yet only in 1603 did a gathering take place that was licensed by the city.
-The three original congregations formed in the first two decades of the 17th century merged in 1639 to form a united Sephardic congregation.
+The formal independence from Spain of the Dutch Republic, by the Act of Abjuration, theoretically permitted their openly practice of Judaism.
+In 1602 Moses Uri HaLevi arrived in the city.
+In 1614 the change came through a diktat from the States of Holland.
+Soon many Jews settled at Vlooienburg.
+There were three struggling congregations which merged to Talmud Torah, a united Sephardic congregation when in 1638 a reconciliation was achieved.
+One synagogue was sold, one remained in existence and the third continued to be used as a schoolroom.
+Spinoza's father was a parnassim and the school was located in the adjacent house at Houtgracht.